ESMValGroup/ESMValTool/doc/sphinx/source/developer_guide2/porting.rst

 Once the recipe is converted, a first attempt to run it can be done, possibly starting with a few datasets and one diagnostics and proceed gradually.
 The recipe file ``./esmvaltool/recipes/recipe_perfmetrics_CMIP5.yml`` can be used as an example, as it covers most of the common cases.

+Do not forget to also rewrite the recipe header in a ``documentation`` section using the yaml syntax and, if possible, to add  themes and realms item to each diagnostic section.
+All keys and tags used for this part must be defined in ``./esmvaltool/config-references.yml``.
+See ``./esmvaltool/recipes/recipe_perfmetrics_CMIP5.yml`` for an example.

 Create a copy of the diag script in v2.0
 ========================================